aramder/aramder.github.io/projects/_posts/2018-9-23-RGBW-tester.md

 The fixture can test PCBs in a matter of seconds.
 Terminal blocks (which will be connected to test clips) will also allow for completed strobes to be connected to the tester and tested once assembled.

-A work in progress datasheet for the RGBW strobe can be found <a href="https://aramder.github.io/images/TwinkleWorks/RGBW Strobe Spec Sheet [NOT FINAL].pdf" target="_blank">here</a>, *for reference only*.
+A work in progress datasheet for the RGBW strobe can be found <a href="https://aramder.github.io/images/TwinkleWorks/RGBW Strobe Spec Sheet [NOT FINAL].pdf" target="_blank">here</a>, **for reference only**.

+**Note:** I am no longer involved with TwinkleWorks/AES, and this information is only meant to provide context for my work.
+Please contact <a href="http://www.aescreative.com/" target="_blank">Artistic Entertainment Services</a> regarding TwinkleWorks inquiries.